On the kinematic cosmic dipole tension: Application to concrete examples

-Taking as an example for $x(z)$ the blue line from Fig.~\ref{fig:xz} (linear evolution) we have $\mathcal{D}_{\rm mag}=-0.0026$, meaning that an evolution dipole of \be \mathcal{D}_{\rm evol}=\mathcal{D}_{\rm kin}-\mathcal{D}_{\rm cosmo}-\mathcal{D}_{\rm mag}=0.0096 \ee would lead to an agreement at 1$\sigma$ ($\mathcal{D}_{\rm evol}=0.0078$ for 2$\sigma$).
+Taking as an example for $x(z)$ the blue line from Fig.~\ref{fig:xz} (linear evolution) we have $\mathcal{D}_{\rm mag}=-0.0051$, meaning that an evolution dipole of \be \mathcal{D}_{\rm evol}=\mathcal{D}_{\rm kin}-\mathcal{D}_{\rm cosmo}-\mathcal{D}_{\rm mag}=0.0121 \ee would lead to an agreement at 1$\sigma$ ($\mathcal{D}\e{evol}=0.0103$ for 2$\sigma$ and $\mathcal{D}\e{evol}=0.0086$ for $3\sigma$).
 From Fig.~\ref{fig:fevol}, we see that the evolution bias evolves quasi-linearly with redshift, with a different slope before and after the pivot redshift $z_{\rm p}=2.2$, and that it vanishes around $z=2$.
 We take this behaviour as a starting point to define the following model for the evolution bias \be f_{\rm evol}(z)=\left\{ \right. \ee which changes slope at $z=2.2$, and reaches the eBOSS value at high redshift: $f_{\rm evol}(z=4)=6.1$.
 As can been seen on Fig.~\ref{fig:fevolmodel}, for $f_0=-13.2$ and $f_1=0.9$ the model (black line) reproduces relatively well eBOSS observations (red line).
-In this case, we find that $\mathcal{D}_{\rm evol}=0.0069$ leading to a $2.6\sigma$ tension with observations.
-To reduce the tension to 1 or 2$\sigma$, $f_{\rm evol}$ should be slightly more negative at low redshift.
-In Fig.~\ref{fig:fevolmodel}, we show two possible examples: the blue long-dashed line corresponds to an evolution dipole of $\mathcal{D}_{\rm evol}=0.0078$, i.e.\ for which the tension between the theoretical and observed dipole is of 2$\sigma$ and the green short-dashed line corresponds to a dipole of $\mathcal{D}_{\rm evol}=0.0096$ such that the theoretical prediction agrees at 1$\sigma$ with the observed dipole.
-We see that the behaviour of $f_{\rm evol}$ is not very far from the one observed for the eBOSS sample.
+In this case, we find that $\mathcal{D}_{\rm evol}=0.0069$ leading to a $4.0\sigma$ tension with observations.
+If instead of the linear magnification bias, we use the quadratic one (green curve) in Fig.~\ref{fig:xz} the tension is reduced to 3.6$\sigma$.
+The tension is also reduced if the evolution bias is sightly more negative at low redshift than the eBOSS one.
+In Fig.~\ref{fig:fevolmodel}, we show two possible examples: the blue dashed line corresponds to an evolution dipole of $\mathcal{D}_{\rm evol}=0.0085$, i.e.\ for which the tension between the theoretical and observed dipole is of 3$\sigma$ and the green dashed line corresponds to a dipole of $\mathcal{D}_{\rm evol}=0.0103$ such that the theoretical prediction agrees at 2$\sigma$ with the observed dipole~\footnote{Note that for these results we use the linear magnification bias (blue curve in Fig.~\ref{fig:xz}).
+The tension would be even smaller if we would use instead the quadratic magnification bias (green curve).}.
+We see that the behaviour of $f_{\rm evol}$ is not far from the one observed for the eBOSS sample.
 Since the eBOSS quasars were identified from the WISE survey~\citep{Ross:2020lqz,2015}, from which the CatWISE2020 catalog has been built, it is reasonable to think that the evolution bias is similar for the two catalogs.
+Nevertheless, it should be pointed out that small variations in the evolution bias parameter can lead to strong variations in $\mathcal{D}\e{evol}$.